 Many people assume Medicare will cover nursing home care, but its coverage is actually quite limited:

-- Medicare covers up to 100 days of skilled nursing care per benefit period.
+- Medicare offers up to 100 days of skilled nursing care per benefit period.

-- This is only after a qualifying hospital stay of at least three days.
+- This typically applies only after a hospital stay of at least three consecutive days.

-- After 20 days, there’s a significant daily copayment.
+- After the initial 20 days, a substantial daily co-payment is required.

-- Medicare does not cover long-term custodial care in a nursing home.
+- Medicare does not cover long-term custodial care in nursing homes, focusing instead on short-term skilled care under specific circumstances.

 Medicaid

-Medicaid is the primary payer for long-term nursing home care for those who qualify.
+For those who meet the criteria, Medicaid is the primary source of funding for long-term care in nursing homes.
 According to The Kaiser Family Foundation, 6 in 10 nursing home residents rely on Medicaid coverage.
 To be eligible:

-- You may need to “spend down” your assets to qualify.
+- To qualify, you may need to reduce your assets to meet eligibility requirements.

 - Some states have Medicaid waiver programs that provide more flexibility.